The Deep Christ

 An Undifferentiated Jesus

-From my investigation, I have come to suspect that a clear understanding of this strange gnostic portrayal of Jesus has been virtually impossible for even modern scholarship to easily unpack this Jesus character from the now numerous ancient gnostic scripts.
+From my investigation, I have come to suspect that a clear understanding of this strange gnostic portrayal of Jesus has been virtually impossible for even modern scholarship to easily unpack from the now numerous ancient gnostic scripts.
 There appears to be an almost unconscious tendency to just want to complete the picture, the gestalt in the mind’s eye, that the Gnostic Jesus is just simply another way of looking at the Biblical Jesus and just leave it at that.
 Forget that these texts claim that he continued his teachings for years after the crucifixion.
 Ignore how this Gnostic Jesus spoke at length with tremendous detail about the nature of the original trinitized creation, something which is completely absent in the New Testament.

 The Fog of the Historical Jesus

 “That is not to say that the Jesus of history did not exist, only that the evidence is skewed and that the problem is more complex than many think.” – Robert Eisenman, James the Brother of Jesus.